-The allowances given by the employer for official purpose are called official allowance and are exempt from income tax however saving is taxable and are as given below:
+The allowances given by the employer for official purpose are called official allowance and taxability is as given below:

-(1) Travelling Allowance means allowance given by the employer to meet the cost of traveling when the employee is on official tour.

-(2) Daily Allowance means allowance given by the employer to meet the cost of boarding and lodging when the employee is on official tour.
-Since it is given on per day basis, it is called daily allowance.

-(3) Conveyance Allowance: Any allowance granted to meet the expenditure incurred on conveyance is called conveyance allowance.

-(4) Helper Allowance: Any allowance granted to meet the expenditure incurred on a helper where such a helper is engaged for the performance of duties of office or employment.

-(5) Academic Allowance: Any allowance granted for encouraging academic research and training pursuits in educational and research institutions.

-(6) Uniform Allowance: Any allowance granted to meet the expenditure incurred on the purchase or maintenance of uniforms for wear during the performance of the duties of an office or employment.
+- (1) Travelling Allowance means allowance given by the employer to meet the cost of traveling when the employee is on official tour and it is fully exempt but saving is taxable. - (2) Daily Allowance means allowance given by the employer to meet the cost of boarding and lodging when the employee is on official tour.
+Since it is given on per day basis, it is called daily allowance and it is fully exempt but saving is taxable. - (3) Conveyance Allowance: Any allowance granted to meet the expenditure incurred on conveyance is called conveyance allowance and it is fully exempt but saving is taxable. - (4) Helper Allowance: Any allowance granted to meet the expenditure incurred on a helper where such a helper is engaged for the performance of duties of office or employment and it is fully taxable. - (5) Academic Allowance: Any allowance granted for encouraging academic research and training pursuits in educational and research institutions and it is fully taxable. - (6) Uniform Allowance: Any allowance granted to meet the expenditure incurred on the purchase or maintenance of uniforms for wear during the performance of the duties of an office or employment and it is fully taxable.

-If the above allowances are given for personal purpose, it will be taxable e.g. If travelling allowance or conveyance allowance is given for personal purpose, it will be taxable.
+If travelling allowance or daily allowance or conveyance allowance are given for personal purpose, it will be taxable e.g. If travelling allowance or conveyance allowance is given for personal purpose, it will be taxable.